The statements regarding CBD have not been evaluated by the Food and Drug Administration.

-Sublingual CBD oils are by far the most popular form of CBD.
-Sublingual CBD products are the most popular because of their improved bioavailability over other ingestible dosage forms.
-Because CBD enters the bloodstream directly instead of passing through the digestive tract, more CBD is available to be used by the body.
-Nonetheless, sublingual CBD still achieves only 40-50% bioavailability, which is less than ideal.
+Sublingual CBD oils have been until recently the most popular dosage form of CBD.
+Sublingual CBD products became the most popular because they historically had greater bioavailability than other ingestible dosage forms, but with the advent of patented water soluble oral dosage forms now available, there is competition.
+Since SL CBD enters the bloodstream directly instead of passing through the digestive tract, It was thought that more CBD is available to be used by the body.
+Sublingual CBD still achieves only 40-50% bioavailability, which is less than ideal.
 For that reason, innovative delivery methods have been sought after for more than a decade.

 Oral CBD, of course, refers to CBD taken by mouth.
 However, there are several hurdles to achieving an effective blood level of CBD via the oral route due to extensive first-pass metabolism.
 For that reason there are several subcategories of Oral CBD in addition to the naked CBD molecules suspended in some lipophilic liquid vehicle within a softgel, or infused into edible products.
 Molecules comprising vesicle vehicles capable of carrying CBD through the digestive tract are known as mesogens, which are amphiphilic, having both hydrophilic and hydrophobic domains.